datacarpentry/spreadsheet-ecology-lesson/_episodes/01-format-data.md

 ### Structuring data in spreadsheets

-The cardinal rules of using spreadsheet programs for data is to keep it "tidy":
+The cardinal rule of using spreadsheet programs for data is to keep it "tidy":

 1. Put all your variables in columns - the thing you're measuring, like 'weight' or 'temperature'.